ices-eg/wg_MGWG/model-complexity/README.md

 Who would like to lead, what will coauthors do?   |

 ## Outline
 •	The objective of this project shifted during the meeting to focus on model evaluation/model selection metrics and their relative performance in helping to select a model that corresponds to the true level of complexity AND develop “good” catch recommendations.
+The old Readme file was a poor match, so it was reanamed "Readme_old" in case we want to easily see the previous thinking on this project.

 •	The project will involve
 1. 3 operating models: low, medium, and high levels of complexity
 2. 3 estimation model classes matching the operating model complexity
 3. Potentially multiple estimating model frameworks: length-based, age-based, and integrated (and maybe state-space)
 4. Various validation/selection metrics
-	Information theoretic – AIC, BIC, DIC, WAIC?
+ # Information theoretic – AIC, BIC, DIC, WAIC?
-	Prediction-based – cross-validation and/or something that systematically predicts a quantity (e.g., survey biomass) by stepping back through data omission (n, n-1, n-2, etc.)
+ # Prediction-based – cross-validation and/or something that systematically predicts a quantity (e.g., survey biomass) by stepping back through data omission (n, n-1, n-2, etc.)
 	Retrospective analysis – Mohn’s rho
 	Residuals – QQ?, residual trends/distribution/RMSE – all fits; a low level of thinking toward Patrick’s random RMSE thing; component likelihoods
 	Some combination of metrics?
 Correlation matrix between metrics?